Moldova's President: Putin will keep going if he's not stopped | Law-Order

 Moldova's President: Putin will keep going if he's not stopped

-Moldova's president said on Thursday that Russia was renewing its efforts to destabilise her country and warned that if President Vladimir Putin was not stopped in Ukraine he would keep going.
+Moldova's President Maia Sandu said on Thursday that Russia was renewing its efforts to destabilise her country and warned that, if President Vladimir Putin was not stopped in Ukraine, he continue to be a threat for the rest of Europe.
 "If the aggressor is not stopped, he will keep going, and the frontline will keep moving closer.
-Closer to us.

-Moldova's president said on Thursday that Russia was renewing its efforts to destabilise her country and warned that if President Vladimir Putin was not stopped in Ukraine he would keep going.
+Moldova's President Maia Sandu said on Thursday that Russia was renewing its efforts to destabilise her country and warned that, if President Vladimir Putin was not stopped in Ukraine, he continue to be a threat for the rest of Europe.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)